 TIPS TO BUILDING A GREAT PORTFOLIO

-After you have a good number of projects under your belt, it’s time to start the selection process.
-The question is: which projects should you include in your portfolio?
+After you have a good number of projects under your belt, it’s time to think about which projects to include in your portfolio.

 The answer depends on how you want to portray yourself as a graphic designer.
-Having a lot of different kinds of projects shows you have a broad skillset and can adapt to different expectations.
-However, diversity isn’t always great if you’re looking to target a niche market.
+On one hand, showing many different kinds of projects in your portfolio tells a prospective client that you have a broad skillset and can adapt to different expectations.
+On the other, diversity isn’t always great if you are looking to target a niche market.

 For your portfolio to have more visual impact, consider taking advantage of mockups.
-To attract clients, presenting your work is usually just as important as the work itself.
+After all, presentation is just as important in attracting clients.
 Mockups allow you to showcase your projects in context, making them visually engaging and bringing them to life.